Skip to main content

 More seaside

-Just west of Colombres is another stretch of rugged coastline, again all limestone.
+We camped for two nights at a very nice site (Camping Colombres, at Llavandes).
+West of the town of Colombres is another stretch of rugged coastline, again all limestone.
 We had to walk uphill again because we walked all the way down to the sea, from a farmer’s track parking space, high above the shoreline.
-The legs now though feel strong after the alpine walking. 😀 The tide was in and we watched the waves and threw driftwood back as entertainment.
+The legs now though feel strong after the alpine walking. 😀

 Later we went to find the inland beach near Bluena.
 There’s a cave just behind this beach that could almost be a formal attraction, so good are the stalactites.
 You just walk in!
 Fortunately I had a very bright torch and we could appreciate it.